helium/HIP/0078-mobile-subdao-onboarding-fees.md

 ## Influence of veHNT

-Independent of the installed Hotspots and the data transfer and DC burn they contribute, the *V* component of the DAO Utility Score as defined in HIP-51 considers the veHNT delegated to the various subDAOs.
+Independent of the installed Hotspots and the Data Transfer and DC burn they contribute, the *V* component of the DAO Utility Score as defined in HIP-51 considers the veHNT delegated to the various subDAOs.
 This is intended as a way for network participants to signal their preference for a particular subDAO.
 By encouraging participants to lock their HNT for veHNT, it also contributes to the stability of the Helium DAO and its governance.

-While the *A* component, which counts Hotspots and their onboarding fees, is counted by its fourth root, and the *D* component, which counts data transfer, is counted by its square root, the *V* component is counted linearly.
+While the *A* component, which counts Hotspots and their onboarding fees, is counted by its fourth root, and the *D* component, which counts Data Transfer, is counted by its square root, the *V* component is counted linearly.

 This gives inordinate weight to the delegation of veHNT.
-For example, 10 times the amount of delegated veHNT would have the same weight as 100 times the DC burn from data transfer, or 10,000 times the number of Hotspots.
+For example, 10 times the amount of delegated veHNT would have the same weight as 100 times the DC burn from Data Transfer, or 10,000 times the number of Hotspots.

 Modeling has shown that this favors a winner-takes-all scenario.
 Once one subDAO has received a large majority of delegated veHNT, the *V* component of the DAO Utility Score dominates the Score to such an extent that it becomes economically unattractive to delegate to any other subDAO, considering the delegation rewards that are available in the different subDAOs, as valued through the treasury exchange rate to HNT.
 Another subDAO, even if it provides network coverage and DC burn that are valuable to the Helium DAO as a whole, could be unable to attract sufficient veHNT delegation to reward its participants appropriately.